Utah Deaf History and Culture

 The Utah Schools for the Deaf and the Blind, Ogden, Utah, 1896: Source: APH Callahan Museum

-Martha Hughes Cannon, an extraordinary individual in our history, was not only a doctor, suffragist, and public health advocate but also the nation's first female state senator.
+1897-1898: Dr. Martha Hughes Cannon, an extraordinary individual in our history, was not only a doctor, suffragist, and public health advocate but also the nation's first female state senator.
 Her role as a senator and board of trustee of the Utah Schools for the Deaf and Blind was equally remarkable, where she introduced two pivotal bills that significantly shaped the education and healthcare sectors.
-The first, the 'Act Providing for Compulsory Education of Deaf, Dumb, and Blind Citizens' mandated attendance at the Utah School for the Deaf and Blind in Ogden, Utah, in 1897, ensuring access to education for all.
+The first, the 'Act Providing for Compulsory Education of Deaf, Dumb, and Blind Citizens,' mandated attendance at the Utah School for the Deaf and Blind in Ogden, Utah, in 1897, ensuring access to education for all.
 The second, the 'Act of Authorizing the Erection of a Hospital Building for the Utah State School for the Deaf and Dumb' in 1898, led to the construction of the hospital building on campus, improving healthcare services for the community and showcasing her unwavering commitment to healthcare advocacy (Pace, The Utah Eagle, October 1946; Martha Hughes Cannon, Utah Division of Archives and Records Services, April 9, 2020; Martha Hughes Cannon, Wikipedia, April 20, 2024).
 If you have ever received care at the infirmary during your illness, you owe her a great deal of gratitude for her significant contributions to healthcare!

 Picture